AhsanMehdi/PSQL-CRUD-Playwright/README.md

 ## installation

--   install node js
+1 - for playwright it is required to install the node js so, first install that

+        -   Go to https://nodejs.org and download the LTS version.

-    - download and install node js
+        -   after download install the node js

--   install npm
+2   -   install npm

     -   npm install

--   playwright
+3   -   playwright

-    -   npx playwright
+    -   npm install playwright

+4   -   install pg

+    -   npm install pg